Relieve Soreness: Recovery Basics for New Runners

 Sore muscles often benefit from light activity during recovery, and stretching is an ideal way to accommodate this.
 By relieving tightness and bolstering blood flow, you can enjoy freer movement and less pain.
 Be careful not to overdo your stretching to the point that you cause injury to recovering muscles.

 Good sleep is critical to soreness reduction.
 During certain stages of sleep, your body releases growth hormone, which is responsible for most of the repair functions that go on inside.
 It’s recommended that you get at least eight hours of uninterrupted shut-eye, but you should take as much as you feel you need.
+Relaxing in a hot tub can help you fall asleep faster.

 Following these tips can help you decrease your recovery time and make running more enjoyable.